anitaposch/anita-grav/user/pages/04.blog/articles-missing/f0018-what-bitcoin-did-2022.md

 ---
-title: Bitcoin for Fairness in Zimbabwe and Zambia - Anita Posch on What Bitcoin Did
+title: Bitcoin Stories from Zimbabwe and Zambia - Anita Posch on What Bitcoin Did
 taxonomy:
     tags: [Blog, Features, Bitcoin in Africa]
 routes: